 Depending on how much you want to transfer to the card, your credit limit — which varies based on your credit score — may not be large enough for you to transfer the full balance or take advantage of the intro APR for large purchases.

 Based on customer reviews, approved credit limits with this card seem fairly low.
 Although higher limits are certainly possible, we found most reviews mentioned a maximum $5,000 credit line at the time the card is issued.

 How does the HSBC Gold Mastercard stack up when it goes head-to-head with similar cards?

 HSBC Gold Mastercard vs. Citi Simplicity Card

 The Citi Simplicity Card is another card that aims to attract customers who want to pay off high-interest debt.
 But unlike the HSBC Gold Mastercard, the Citi Simplicity card has a 0% intro APR period on balance transfers for 21 months, giving cardholders an extra three months to pay down their transferred balances at no interest.
-However, the Citi Simplicity card’s intro APR for new purchases lasts for just 12 months (compared to HSBC’s 18 months), and its balance transfer fee is a whopping 5% (compared to HSBC’s 4%).
+The Citi Simplicity card’s intro APR for new purchases lasts for 12 months (compared to HSBC’s 18 months), and its balance transfer fee is 5% (compared to HSBC’s 4%).

 Following the end of the intro period, the Citi Simplicity card offers a standard purchase APR from 16.24% to 26.24%, several percentage points higher than the HSBC Gold Mastercard.
 If transferring a balance is your main goal, the Citi Simplicity might be the better option — but when it comes to ongoing use after the intro period ends or financing a large purchase upfront, the HSBC Gold card will probably save you money in interest charges.